mahmoudessam700/mokawalat/README.md

 - **Defining Data Entry and Validation Criteria:**
   - Establish rules for validating data input across all forms to ensure data quality and accuracy, a core requirement for ISO 9001.

+### Phase 2: UI/UX Design

+**Objective:** Create an intuitive, attractive, and eye-friendly user interface that follows "Elite" design principles and ensures a smooth user experience compliant with ISO 9001 standards for usability and accessibility.

+**Sub-tasks:**
+- **Competitor Research and Analysis:**
+  - Study similar ERP applications in the construction field to draw inspiration from best practices and avoid common mistakes.

 To get started, run the development server:

 ```bash